nf-core/website/src/content/docs/contributing/modules.md

            ]
 ```

-- Next, in the `then` block we can write our assertions that are used verify the test.
+- Next, in the `then` block we can write our assertions that are used to verify the test.
 A test can have multiple assertions but, we recommend enclosing all assertions in a `assertAll()` block as shown below:

 ```groovy
 assertAll(